 Truth be told, I have a day job.
 I own a small CPA firm which, among many services, works with non-profit organizations.
 However, photography is engrained in who I am.
-From developing film in the 1970's with my father, to adding digital work to that tradition in the mid 2000's, I have always looked for ways to document what is around me.
+From developing film in the 1970's with my father and teaching black and white chemistry at the University of North Carolina at Chapel Hill, to adding digital work to that tradition in the mid 2000's, I have always looked for ways to document what is around me.
 I am self-taught and still learning.
 I call myself a photographer because that is who I am.
 I have some accomplishments as a photographer and continue working towards the creation of art and documentation of history.

 Artist and Scientist